 1. The Republic of Tea

 The Republic of Tea has been crafting artisanal tea blends since 1992, when it first started sourcing leaves and herbs from the finest tea gardens around the globe.
-The smell-the-roses philosophy behind the company (“sip by sip, rather than gulp by gulp”) pairs perfectly with a steaming hot cup of tea.
-But there’s more to this brand than pretty packaging (though the sleeks tins are quite nice) and tasty tea: Republic of Tea, a member of the Ethical Tea Partnership, boasts a business model that supports positive social and environmental change, so drinking this tea will make you feel good in more ways than one.
+The smell-the-roses philosophy behind the company (“sip by sip, rather than gulp by gulp”) pairs perfectly with a steaming cup of tea.
+But there’s more to this brand than pretty packaging (though the sleek tins are quite nice) and tasty tea: The Republic of Tea, a member of the Ethical Tea Partnership, boasts a business model that supports positive social and environmental change, so drinking this tea will make you feel good in more ways than one.
 As for the beverage menu, this brand has top-notch blends in every category, but their green teas are especially exciting.
-If you’re new to green tea, their Honey Ginseng blend is subtly-sweet and pleasantly mild—an excellent introduction that’s oh-so easy to sip.
+If you’re new to green tea, their Honey Ginseng blend is an excellent introduction, since it’s subtly sweet and pleasantly mild.

-Yogi, an Oregon-based company that has seen international success, has been using tea leaves and herbs to create healing elixirs for the past 30 years with blends that are inspired by ayurvedic principles.
-(In other words, this brand was worshipping at the altar of wellness before it was cool.)
-Their high-quality botanicals and spices are ethically sourced—many of which come from India and South Asia, where Yogi makes an effort to better the local communities while supporting sustainable practices.
+Yogi, an Oregon-based company with international success, has been using tea leaves and herbs to create healing elixirs for the past 30 years, creating blends inspired by Ayurvedic principles.
+Their high quality botanicals and spices are ethically sourced, many of them coming from India and South Asia, where Yogi makes an effort to better the local communities while supporting sustainable practices.
 The end result?
 A tasty and incredibly successful line of teas you can readily find at the grocery store.
-But listen up, green tea lovers: One of the best-selling Yogi teas is their Super Antioxidant green tea—a bolder blend with notes of lemongrass and licorice—described by its legions of fans as downright delicious (and healthy, to boot).
+But listen up, green tea lovers: One of the best-selling Yogi teas is their Super Antioxidant green tea, a bolder blend with notes of lemongrass and licorice described by its fans as downright delicious (and healthy to boot).

 The Jade Leaf Matcha company specializes in one thing—namely, the Japanese green tea powder known as matcha—and their narrow focus has paid off in the form of high praise.
 The brand is the brainchild of two enthusiastic matcha drinkers who were fed up with the poor quality products available stateside and took it upon themselves to do something better.
-All of Jade Leaf Matcha’s goods are produced by a specific network of family-run farms, the Kizuna tea collective, that use methods both new and old to cultivate the tastiest and most nutritious matcha leaves.
-Suffice it to say, that both the Kizuna collective and the Jade Leaf Matcha brand have done something very right, as their original matcha product has earned tens of thousands of five-star reviews from matcha lovers who swear by its superior flavor and energizing effects.
+All of Jade Leaf Matcha’s goods are produced by a specific network of family-run farms—the Kizuna tea collective—that use methods both new and old to cultivate the tastiest and most nutritious matcha leaves.
+Both the Kizuna collective and the Jade Leaf Matcha brand have done something very right, as their original matcha product has earned tens of thousands of five-star reviews from matcha lovers who swear by its superior flavor and energizing effects.

 Best Black Tea Brands

 This East Coast tea brand is, as the name suggests, a family affair.
-Yep, the Harneys are passionate about tea and it shows in the high-quality fair trade blends they offer, which feature both classic and exotic flavor profiles.
-For three generations the Harneys have been producing, blending and bagging artisanal teas that make connoisseurs of the stuff swoon.
-While the Harney & Sons catalog boasts plenty of exciting options, fans of the brand say their Hot Cinnamon Spice black tea should not be missed.
-Boldly flavored black tea harmonizes with a blend of cinnamon, cloves and orange peel to produce a warming tea with lots of personality.
+The Harneys are passionate about tea, and it shows in the high quality fair trade blends they offer, which feature both classic and exotic flavor profiles.
+For three generations, the Harneys have been producing, blending and bagging artisanal teas that make connoisseurs of the stuff swoon.
+While the Harney & Sons catalog boasts plenty of exciting options, fans of the brand say their Hot Cinnamon Spice black tea is not to be missed.
+Boldly flavored black tea harmonizes with a blend of cinnamon, cloves and orange peel to produce a warming bev with lots of personality.
 (Tip: Sip on this whenever you’re tempted to get cozy with a mug of mulled wine but could do without the headache.)

-Founded by Indian tea enthusiast Bala Sarda, VAHDAM has cut out the middlemen to bring tea lovers mug after mug of the finest ingredients the country’s renowned tea-gardens have to offer—an ethical business model that significantly benefits the farmers themselves, who far too often work for unfair wages.
+Founded by Indian tea enthusiast Bala Sarda, VAHDAM has cut out the middlemen to bring tea lovers mug after mug of the finest ingredients the country’s renowned tea gardens have to offer.
+It’s an ethical business model that significantly benefits the farmers themselves, who far too often work for unfair wages.
 The VADHAM blends are inspired by native wellness rituals and, since they are all composed solely of leaves and herbs that were hand-picked in India, the result is quality you can taste.
-Don’t take our word for it, though, just try their Earl Grey blend—a fresh take on a classic that combines the superior flavor of long leaf black tea with the heavenly citrus aroma of premium bergamot oil for a well-balanced black tea that’s hard to resist.
+Don’t take our word for it, though: Just try their Earl Grey blend, a fresh take on a classic that combines the superior flavor of long leaf black tea with the heavenly citrus aroma of premium bergamot oil for a balanced drink that’s hard to resist.